 There are two verb tenses in English: present and past.
 Unfortunately, some books claim that there is a third tense called the future, but the truth is there is no future tense form of verbs in English because “tense” refers to the variations of a verb (e.g. go for the present and went for the past), but there is no variation for the future.
 We talk about the future time in other ways.
 For example, we use the present tense, will, or be going to.

-Moreover, the future time and the tenses can be divided into four subcategories: simple, progressive, perfect, and perfect progressive.
+Moreover, the future time and the tenses can be divided into four subcategories or aspects: simple, progressive, perfect, and perfect progressive.

 In this guide, we are going to discuss the simple present.